tamasmajer/refjs/README.md

 - Modern browser with ES6 module support
 - No build tools required
 - Works with any CSS framework
-- Import: `import ref from 'ref.js'`
+- Import: `import ref from 'https://cdn.jsdelivr.net/gh/tamasmajer/refjs/ref.min.js'` or from wherever you store it

 ---